hashgraph/hedera-block-node/tools/README.md

 ### The `record2block` Subcommand

 Converts a historical record stream files into blocks.
 This depends on the `block_times.bin` file being present.
-It can be created by running the other commands `fetchRecordsCsv` and `extractBlockTimes`.
+It can be created by running the other commands `fetchRecordsCsv`, `extractBlockTimes` and `addNewerBlockTimes` in that order.
 It can also be validated by running the `validateBlockTimes` command.
-Then extended with newer block times by running the `addNewerBlockTimes` command.

 This command depends on reading data from public requester pays Google Cloud buckets.
 To do that it needs you to be authenticated with the Google Cloud SDK.
 You can authenticate with `gcloud auth application-default login` or